nuclearsalmon/project-accela/README.md

 <!--Repo link: [Server (core)][repo_server]-->

-### PrismaWM (window manager)
+### Prismatic (window manager)
-PrismaWM lets multiple plugins simultaneously provide terminal-based I/O to and from users, without the plugins interfering with each other.
+Prismatic lets multiple plugins simultaneously provide terminal-based I/O to and from users, without the plugins interfering with each other.

 It lets you build "windows" similar to how one would do for a GUI program.
 This includes buttons, dropdown menus, input boxes, etc.

-Repo link: [PrismaWM Window Manager][repo_prismawm]
+Repo link: [Prismatic Window Manager][repo_prismatic]

 ### Telnet Provider
 A plugin that adds support for communication through the telnet protocol.